 Eric Simons, Editorial Director firstname.lastname@example.org, (510) 528-8550 x104

 Eric joined Bay Nature in the fall of 2013 as editorial director.
 An almost lifelong Bay Area resident, he grew up exploring the creeks and pastures of the East Bay and graduated to longer hiking and backpacking trips across the Western United States.
-A former kayak instructor, newspaper journalist, freelance writer – and for eight glorious weeks, intern sorter of small frozen fishes in a UC Santa Barbara marine biology lab — Eric spent the last several years teaching reporting at the UC Berkeley Graduate School of Journalism and managing the news site Richmond Confidential.
+A former kayak instructor, newspaper journalist, freelance writer – and for eight glorious weeks, intern sorter of small frozen fishes in a UC Santa Barbara marine biology lab — Eric spent several years teaching reporting at the UC Berkeley Graduate School of Journalism and managing the news site Richmond Confidential.
 He is also the author of Darwin Slept Here, a travel adventure and natural history that traces Charles Darwin’s route across mainland South America, and The Secret Lives of Sports Fans, an investigation into the scientific origins of his annual hockey-related temper tantrums.
-Eric now lives in San Francisco and enjoys exploring nature on the more sidewalk-square scale with his wife and young daughter.
+Eric lives in San Francisco and enjoys exploring nature on the more sidewalk-square scale with his wife and young daughter.

 Victoria Schlesinger, Editor in Chief email@example.com (510) 528-8550 x 102